aigerim444/Aigerim-CMOR-438-Spring-2025/Supervised_Learning/README.md

 # Supervised Learning Algorithms

-This directory contains implementations of various supervised learning algorithms.
-Each algorithm is implemented and demonstrated on selected datasets.
+This directory contains implementations of different supervised learning algorithms.
+Each algorithm is implemented and demonstrated on  datasets.

 ## Algorithms